genzen2103/Speaker-Recognition-System-using-GMM/README.md

 For LPCC-GMM system implementation is partly in Scilab and python For feature extraction Scilab script is used and GMM training is done using sklearn

-Various experiments done for hyderparameter optimization can be found in report.
+Various experiments done for hyperparameter optimization can be found in report.